SOS-CER/SOS-CER.github.io/_projects/gp1/index.md

 ---
-title: Guided Project 1 WolfScheduler - Course and Schedule
+title: Guided Project 1 - Software Development Practices and Tools
 tags: [software engineering, software lifecycle, CS2, CSC216, GP1]
 description: Guided Project 1 Introduction
-navigation: on
 pagegroup: gp1
 ---

-# Guided Project Introduction
+# Guided Project 1 Introduction
 **Target Audience:** this guided project is geared toward the beginning Java programmer who has some experience with Java programming from the command line.

 Creating a good software system, one that people want to use, requires more than just writing code.
-Writing software is a process, called [software engineering](../se-overview/index).
+Writing software is a process, called [software engineering](https://pages.github.ncsu.edu/engr-csc-software-development/software-lifecycle/index).
 Software engineering is a sub-area of computer science where practitioners use processes and practices to develop high quality, performant, and usable software that meet a set of customer requirements.
+Tools support these processes and practices.

-The Guided Projects will walk you through the phases of the [software lifecycle](../se-overview/index): [requirements](../se-overview/requirements), [design](../se-overview/design), [implementation](../se-overview/implementation), [test](../se-overview/test), and [deployment](../se-overview/deployment).
-Additionally, Guided Projects introduce you to the [software practices and tools that support those practices](../se-overview/index#software-development-practices-and-tools).
+The Guided Projects will walk you through the phases of the [software lifecycle](https://pages.github.ncsu.edu/engr-csc-software-development/software-lifecycle/index): requirements, design, implementation, test, and deployment.
+Additionally, the Guided Projects will introduce you to the [software practices and tools that support those practices](https://pages.github.ncsu.edu/engr-csc-software-development/practices-tools/).

-{% capture callout_content %}
-  * Implement and test a multi-class software system from a given set of requirements and design.
-  * Use software engineering best practices like test-driven development, code coverage, static analysis, version control, continuous integration, and documentation with supporting tooling to implement and test object-oriented systems.
-{% endcapture %}
-{% include callout.html content=callout_content type="learningOutcomes" title="Learning Outcomes" %}
+{% include atAGlance.html %}

 {% capture callout_content %}